 Pussy Riot is a Russian feminist band that plays punk rock and protest music and stages public performances.
 The group came to notoriety in February 2012, when three of the band’s twelve members shot a music video at Moscow’s Cathedral of Christ the Saviour called “Punk Prayer: Mother of God, Chase Putin Away!”

 Raif Badawi, 30, is co-founder of the website Liberal Saudi Network, which was dedicated to fostering open discussion on social issues and religion but has been shut down.
-He is currently imprisoned for insulting Islam.
+He has been sentenced to seven years in prison and 600 lashes for insulting Islam.

 Rimsha Masih is a young Christian girl, believed to be developmentally disabled and around fourteen years in age, who faced charges in Pakistan for allegedly burning sacred Muslim documents—a crime punishable by death in that country.